The Barefoot Man (novel): Part One

 Farjeon sets out to kill the five men he deems responsible for the death of Jean and their child—the man in the army coat, J.P.
-Shaloo, the foreman, Bob Kitto; the supervisor, George W. Paul; and a nebulous fifth person, the owner of the mine, simply known as "the Company"—president unknown.
+Shaloo, the foreman, Bob Kitto, the supervisor, George W. Paul, and a nebulous fifth person, the owner of the mine, simply known as "the Company"—president unknown.
 Going to Wheeling to obtain a gun, he visits a soup kitchen, where he meets a man who tells him he has just refused to take scab work when he was approached to do so by a man in an army coat, so he goes to the diner the man spoke of and tries to look desperate, even though he has $200 with him.
 Eventually he is approached by the man in the army coat, whom readers met briefly at Toby's bar in a part of Glory called Mexico, where many scabs, many of whom—such as Toby—are black, live.
 Cotter offers him the job, but Farjeon refuses.
-He can tell that Cotter is a morning drinker, and suspects that he would know a place to obtain a gun without leaving a record, and he tells him that Sophie Worcik, a Romanian widow with a large white scar on her face, may have one, but that she also might make him gamble for it.
+He can tell that Cotter is a morning drinker, and suspects that he would know a place to obtain a gun without leaving a record, and he tells him that Sophie Worcik, a Romanian widow with a large white scar on her face, may have one, but that she also might had to make him gamble for it.
 She does indeed, placing a revolver with five bullets into a claw crane and giving him a free play, followed by a $10 bill as she inserts each dime.
 After seven tries, the gun is his.